 It’s time to talk about the best vaporizers for skiing and snowboarding.
-As many of you know, skiing is one of my absolute favorite things to do, and it presents a unique set of challenges for vaporizers (as well as combusting) due to the wind, cold, elevation, and snow.
+Skiing is one of my absolute favorite things to do, and it presents a unique set of challenges for vaporizers (as well as combusting) due to the wind, cold, elevation, and snow.

 - Sturdiness in Pocket, Crashes